sertdfyguhi/pckp-cli/README.md

-# pckp-cli
+# spck-cli
-python cli for pckp
+python cli for spck